Gabriel-Wright/User-Management-Technical-Exercise/README.md

 ### Dev Environment vs Production Environment

-This repo can be run in a Development Environment or production Environment, this is determined by the `ASPNETCORE_ENVIRONMENT` variable.
+This repo can be run in a Development Environment or Production Environment, this is determined by the `ASPNETCORE_ENVIRONMENT` variable.

 ### MySQL DB

 Our Development Environment uses an in memory DB, whereas the Production Environment is expected to use a MySQL DB.
-The details to connect to this MySQL DB must be passed via environment variables.
+The details to connect to this MySQL DB must be passed via Environment Variables.

 ### EF Migration